csc-training/hip-programming/streams/01-streams-basics/README.md

 * `hipMallocAsync()`
 * `hipFreeAsync()`

-However, this is not strictly necessary
+However, this is not strictly necessary.

 ## Bonus: What does the kernel compute exactly?